 The Banasik Tunic by designer Anna Rauf, or Cicha on Ravelry, is a seamless dress that’s knit from the top down, with a circular yarn and fair isle.
 The pattern comes recommended as the perfect colourknit for beginners.
 Perfect for me!

-I also quickly showed the pattern to my sister in law and she also loved it, so I was sure that this dress for Line would be appreciated.
+I also quickly showed the pattern to my sister in law and she also loved it, so I was sure that this dress would be appreciated.
 My sister in law also chose some colours from my box with colour cards.
 The pattern only requires 2 colours, a main and contrast colour, but of course I had to make things harder on myself by opting to use three colours instead.
 Why settle for easy, right? 😉

 Time to get started!